hetima/WakariyasuiCommitPopup/README.md

 #WakariyasuiCommitPopup

-This is xcplugin for Xcode 5.0 that improve Comparison Editor's revision pop-up menu.
+This is xcplugin for Xcode 5 and 6 that improve Comparison Editor's revision pop-up menu.

 ![screenshot](screenshot.png)